 Alongside Jamadianle’s expansion, UAC’s other project areas experienced similar growth.
 As part of its development, the organization has taken on a broader community approach, because, as Mr. Orock states, “You can’t get to the child without helping the parents especially the mother.”
 UAC therefore strives to build a strong community so that children may grow up in a positive, stable environment.

-As UAC looks to the future, with the aid of volunteers, staff, and other partners and organizations, UAC will continue to improve on its current programs, while staying innovative and flexible in its drive for the holistic development of the child and economic independence of the youth.
+As UAC looks at the future, with the support of volunteers, staff, and other partners/organizations, UAC will continue to improve on its current activities/projects, while staying innovative and flexible in its drive for the holistic development of the child and economic independence of the youth.